 Maria van Rysselberghe (traditional, female, portraiture)

 I started by selecting a small round brush, painting large circles at the top of the rectangle quite close together.
 As I moved towards the bottom, the circles became smaller and further apart.
-Where I blended two colours together as in the rectangle on the left with yellow and green paint, I used the same method from top to bottom, then bottom to top with the next colour.
+Where I blended two colours together (as in the rectangle on the right with yellow and green paint), I used the same method from top to bottom, then bottom to top with the next colour.

-And some close ups, what do you think?
+What do you think of this painting lesson and the student’s work?
 Have any questions?
 Let me know in the comments.